PureVodka007/Aruino-RTC-Clock/README.md

 # Aruino-RTC-Clock
-A very simple and short Project.
+A very simple and short Project

+OBJECTIVE:
+* A clock with alarm